GeoffBreemer/DLToolkit/scripts/AWS_commands.md

 Fit models by running Jupyter notebooks.

 ## 5. Download files FROM the server
-Copy files from the server to the local exchange folder: `cd /Users/geoff/Documents/Development/DLToolkit/exchange`
+Copy files from the server to the local `exchange` folder: `cd /Users/geoff/Documents/Development/DLToolkit/exchange`

 1. Download **source** files only: `. gb_download_source.sh`
 2. Download **output** only: `. gb_download_output.sh`
 3. Download **savedmodels** only: `. gb_download_savedmodels.sh`

 Existing files with the same name are overwritten.
-Existing files with different names are NOT deleted.
+Other files are NOT deleted.

 ## 6. Stop the instance